A. Determine the effects of developmental disorders and prenatal teratogen exposure on

 neurons are typically fusiform in morphology and arranged in a thin, vertical column.
 Shown in B

-the MSO from a 9-year-old female diagnosed with autism.
-Note that many fewer neurons are present
+MSO from a 9-year-old female diagnosed with autism.
+Note that many fewer neurons are present in the

-MSO [and SOC] and that the neurons in the autistic SOC are smaller and rounder.
-Interestingly, we
+[and SOC] and that the neurons in the autistic SOC are smaller and rounder.
+Interestingly, we find

-find many of the same malformations in rats prenatally exposed to valproic acid, an anti-epileptic
+many of the same malformations in rats prenatally exposed to valproic acid, an anti-epileptic with

-effects of age and sensory deprivation on the structure and distribution of perineuronal nets
+of age and sensory deprivation on the structure and distribution of perineuronal nets (PNN),

-the postnatal development of PNN in rats.
-Generally, we find that the development of PNN,
+postnatal development of PNN in rats.
+Generally, we find that the development of PNN, identified

-identified with histochemistry for wisteria floribunda, is closely related to the onset of hearing
+with histochemistry for wisteria floribunda, is closely related to the onset of hearing in rats.

 PNN surround cell bodies and